-Aim: Increase the proportion of routine management meetings where real-time business intelligence is used for decision making, to 50% of teams by the end of March 2021.
+Aim: To increase the proportion of routine management meetings where real-time business intelligence is used for decision making, to 50% of teams by the end of March 2021

-- The first phase of this workstream was around aligning system names, where 98% completeness has been achieved. - A new driver diagram and Aim has been drafted for the second phase which is around the use of a business intelligence tool and ensuring the teams have the skills to interpret the data from live systems. - It is recognised in the collaborative that a cultural shift is required so that teams own their data as opposed to relying on the Information Performance team to produce reports. - The working group to support Administrative Lead and operational staff training is going well, and there has been positive feedback on the training so far.
-The group are focusing on creating simple pivot tables and run charts to support their areas.
+- The first phase of this work stream was around aligning system names, where 98% completeness has been achieved. - A new driver diagram and Aim has been drafted for the second phase which is around the use of a business intelligence tool and ensuring the teams have the skills to interpret the data from live systems. - It is recognised in the collaborative that there is a cultural shift required so that teams own their data as opposed to relying on the information/performance team to produce reports. - Working Group to support Admin Lead/Operational staff training is going well, positive feedback received on the training so far.
+The group are focussing on creating simple pivot tables and run charts to support their areas.
 Additional support is provided to individuals via Performance Managers.